darkoperator/Posh-Tweet/README.md

 Log on https://apps.twitter.com with your twitter account and register a new app.
 Retrieve your APIKey, APISecret and generate a set of access Token

-Think of a masterPassword to encrypt those information onto your disk, only the current windows user will have access to decrypt the configuration file on this machine.
+Think of a masterPassword to encrypt those information onto your disk.

 ```powershell
 $twitSet = @{